 Supporting children with their phonics at home

-Read and writing tricky words on a daily basis is really useful too.
-This is often sent home with weekly homework.
+Read and writing tricky words/common exception words on a daily basis is really useful too.

 Phonics Screening Check